TundraMods/TundraExploration/README & LICENSE.txt

-Special thanks to Nertea, Beale, Cobalt, JadeOfMaar, Nessus, Neistridlar and the people on the forum for helping with modding!
+Special thanks to Nertea, Beale, Cobalt, JadeOfMaar, Nessus, Neistridlar, DylanSemrau and the people on the forum for helping with modding!
 Continued by damonvv.